home-assistant/home-assistant.io/source/_docs/blueprint/selectors.markdown

 provided by the [ZHA](/integrations/zha) integration that are on the floor based on the area they are in.

-In its most basic form, this selector doesn't require any options, which will show all floors.
+In its most basic form, this selector doesn't require any options.
+It will show all floors.

 ![Screenshot of a floor selector](/images/blueprints/selector-floor.png)